nucleusui/nucleus-lite/README.md

 ## What will you get?

+### Components
+•⁠  ⁠button
+•⁠  ⁠modal bottom sheet
+•⁠  ⁠⁠text fields
+•⁠  ⁠⁠pin text fields
+•⁠  ⁠⁠checkbox
+•⁠  ⁠⁠app bar
+•⁠  ⁠⁠bottom navigation bar
+•⁠  ⁠⁠switch
+•⁠  ⁠⁠chips
+•⁠  ⁠⁠divider
+•⁠  ⁠⁠image gallery

 These are lists of Pages that you will get :
 ### Home Pages

 1. All Items Pages